Regulations clarify treatment of final Form 1041 excess deductions

-These regulations will be effective when they are finalized in the federal register.
-However, estates, non-grantor trusts, and their beneficiaries may rely on the proposed regulations under §67 for taxable years beginning after December 31, 2017, and on or before the date these regulations are published as final regulations.
-Taxpayers may also rely on the proposed regulations under §642(h) for taxable years of beneficiaries beginning after December 31, 2017, and on or before the date these regulations are published as final regulations in the Federal Register in which an estate or trust terminates.
+These regulations are effective for tax years starting after October 19, 2020 when they were finalized in the federal register.
+However, estates, non-grantor trusts, and their beneficiaries may rely on the proposed regulations under §67 for taxable years beginning after December 31, 2017, and on or before October 19, 2020.
+Taxpayers may also rely on the proposed regulations under §642(h) for taxable years of beneficiaries beginning after December 31, 2017, and on or before October 19, 2020 in which an estate or trust terminates.

-For more information on the proposed regulations see 26 CFR Part 1, Vol. 85, No. 91
+For more information on the final regulations see T.D.
+9918.

 For more on post-death tax planning, see the Insights series on post-death planning for the unprepared:

 Part 1: how to identify the personal representative and the estate’s assets.